lraphas/desafio-qa-engineer/README.md

 ## Notes

-This project are ready to be plugged on Jenkins.
+This project was tested on a local Jenkins enviroment and its ready to be run on a continuous testing workflow.